linkerd/website/linkerd.io/content/blog/introducing-linkerd-tcp.md

 ## Want more?

 This is just the beginning, and we have some very big plans for Linkerd-tcp.
 Want to get involved?
 [Linkerd-tcp is on Github](https://github.com/linkerd/linkerd-tcp).
-And for help with Linkerd-tcp, Dtabs, or anything else about the Linkerd service mesh, feel free to stop by the [Linkerd community Slack](https://slack.linkerd.io/) or post a topic on [Linkerd discourse](https://discourse.linkerd.io/)!
+And for help with Linkerd-tcp, Dtabs, or anything else about the Linkerd service mesh, feel free to stop by the [Linkerd community Slack](https://slack.linkerd.io/) or post a topic on the [Linkerd Support Forum](https://linkerd.buoyant.io/)!

 [part-iv]: {{< ref "a-service-mesh-for-kubernetes-part-iv-continuous-deployment-via-traffic-shifting" >}}